Read This: The New Attacks on our Reproductive Rights

 • “Baby Olivia” bills that require public schools to include an anti-abortion video called “Meet Baby Olivia” (or similar content) in their science or sex education classes.
 According to doctors and scientists, the video has biased and unscientific information.

-• Bills to require the collection and public sharing of medical data on abortion procedures and providers.
-This would allow anti-abortion extremists to identify doctors and sue them — or worse.
+• Bills that require collecting medical data on abortion procedures and providers and making that data public.
+This would enable anti-abortion extremists to identify doctors and sue them — or worse.

 • “Equal protection” or “fetal personhood” bills that criminalize having an abortion or discarding IVF embryos.
 This means patients or doctors could be charged with homicide.